unytics/data-api/README.md

 with:

 - `$PROJECT` the Google Cloud Project where you datastore database resides
-- `$DATABASE` the name of your Google Cloud Project datastore database (if not given, it will check on default database).
+- `$DATABASE` the name of your datastore database (if not given, it will check on default database).

 <br>